harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 ```
 {% endraw %}

-However, that’s not enough; if you execute the sample right now you see something like this:
+However, that's not enough; if you execute the sample right now you see something like this:

 ```html
 <input type="text" placeholder="your name please" required maxlength="25"/>